bersalazar/bersalazar.github.io/posts/at-the-base-of-it.rst

-.. title: At the base of it
+.. title: at the base of it
 .. slug: at-the-base-of-it
 .. date: 2020-07-12
 .. author: bernardo